 Foreign fighters and returnees

-Since March 2013 the Counter-Terrorism Coordinator has regularly briefed the Council on the issue of foreign fighters and returnees, with particular regard to those travelling to Syria and Iraq.
-In December 2013, the Coordinator presented a report identifying four areas where EU support to member states would be particularly important.
+The Counter-Terrorism Coordinator regularly briefs the Council on the issue of foreign fighters and returnees, with particular regard to those travelling to Syria and Iraq.

-During 2014, the Counter-Terrorism Coordinator has regularly submitted to the Council progress reports on the implementation of measures agreed by the ministers, as well as proposals for future work.
-In addition, he has met with authorities from third countries and international institutions, to discuss the threat and identify possible areas of cooperation.
+He also submits progress reports to the Council on the implementation of measures agreed by the ministers, as well as proposals for future work.
+In addition, he meets with authorities from third countries and international institutions to discuss the threat and identify possible areas of cooperation.

 As part of his role of fostering better communication between the EU and third countries in the area of counter-terrorism, the coordinator participates in dialogues with government officials and other stakeholders.
 To this end, Gilles de Kerchove has travelled to several countries to engage in high level political dialogues and speak with experts, policy makers and civil society.
 He has also examined possibilities for further cooperation and counter-terrorism capacity building, and attended and spoken at conferences.